ortus-docs/coldbox-docs/layouts_n_views/layouts/nested_layouts.md

 renderLayout([any layout], [any module=''], [any view=''], [struct args={}], [any viewModule=''], [boolean prePostExempt='false'])
 ```

-So if I wanted to wrap my basic layout, we just showed you (basic.cfm), in a PDF wrapper layout (pdf.cfm) I could do the following:
+So if I wanted to wrap my basic layout in a PDF wrapper layout (`pdf.cfm`) I could do the following:

 ```js
 <cfdocument pagetype="letter" format="pdf">